 What It Looks Like

 The Orange Jessamine (or Murraya paniculata) is a pretty small tree or shrub.
-It has dark green, glossy green leaves year-round and tiny white kamini flowers.
+It has dark green, glossy green leaves year-round and tiny white Kamini flowers.
 These flowers spread a relax sweet fragrance, especially at dusk!
 After blooming, it may grow small red fruit with seeds inside (though they’re not edible).

 When It Blooms